-Action plan resource requirements are estimated in the figures following the strategies below.
+Action plan resource requirements (costs and time) are estimated for the strategies below.
 These preliminary estimates include staff salaries and are based on the overall needs for conducting the activities.
 These estimates have been developed to represent the full requirements to conduct programs and projects as described over a five-year period.
 Full implementation of these action plans is dependent on support from federal funding, contributions from partners and potential grants.
-Should funding not be adequate to cover all the projects listed below, GRNMS would implement the highest priority projects.
-Priority would be determined with input from a working group formed by the Sanctuary Advisory Council.
+Should funding not be adequate to cover all the projects listed below, GRNMS will implement the highest priority projects.
+Priority was determined with input from the Science Advisory Group (SAG) formed by the Sanctuary Advisory Council.